ppy/osu-wiki/news/2018/2018-01-23-beatmap-spotlights-december-2017.md

 [![](/wiki/shared/news/2018-01-23-beatmap-spotlights-december-2017/just-hold-on.jpg)](https://osu.ppy.sh/beatmapsets/409440)

 ::Blocko::{ user=4075092 }'s set of void - Just Hold on (To All Fighters) tops this month's Spotlights!
-With additional help from guest mappers ::Expew::{ user=665612 } and [Soul Evans](https://osu.ppy.sh/users/4490770), this mapset is truly a monumental effort, spanning 7 difficulties from Easy to Extra, with a long drain time of 4:20.
+With additional help from guest mappers ::Expew::{ user=665612 } and ::Soul Evans::{ user=4490770 }, this mapset is truly a monumental effort, spanning 7 difficulties from Easy to Extra, with a long drain time of 4:20.
 Each difficulty exhibits their own unique style, allowing for exciting gameplay from the novice to the master.

 The advantage of such an exceptionally long chart is that it allows for greater variation in pattern diversity, leaving no room for boredom or over-repetitiveness.
 As the title of the song suggests, the key charm of the song are the complicated long notes that show up at every corner, especially in the Resolve difficulty, where the slider velocity changes are used to represent the intensity of the individual parts, adding another layer to the already exhilarating gameplay.
 Just hold on to the long notes.
 You'll be fine, I promise!